 But, I am very intrigued about the Star Island Cruise.
-First, you go down the river and out to the ocean to a set of island, otherwise known as Shoals.
-The website says that Star Island in particular was originally owned by Captain John Smith.
+First, you go down the river and out to the ocean to a set of islands, otherwise known as Shoals.
+The website says that Star Island, in particular, was originally owned by Captain John Smith.
 Think Pocahontas.
 They also mention Captain Blackbeard and a Ghost.

-The second intriguing thing is that Star Island is connected to Smuttynose Island, which is a famed by a double murder case from the 1800s.
-This is obviously not a kid appropriate tale.
+The second intriguing thing is that Star Island is connected to Smuttynose Island, which is famed by a double murder case from the 1800s.
+This is obviously not a kid-appropriate tale.
 But, if you, as an adult have seen the not-so-great Hollywood film, “The Weight of Water’ with Sean Penn, this is where the story originates from.

 Back to Star Island.
 There are nature trails, a hotel with a restaurant that was once a premier vacation resort in the 1800s, a cemetery, stone church, and a cove to swim in.
 The hotel is owned and ran by the Unitarian Universalist Church, and all are welcome.

-The Isle of Shoals Steamship Company offer self-guided and guided walking tours, as well.
+The Isle of Shoals Steamship Company offers self-guided and guided walking tours, as well.
 Schedule and prices vary.

 Prices for the Cruise Range from $25-45 a person.

 315 Market Street